ziqihuangg/Awesome-From-Video-Generation-to-World-Model/README.md

 <a name="3."></a>
-# 3. Generation-3: Intrinsic Planning
+# 3. Generation 3: Planning - Modeling the Future Evolution of Complex Systems
 <a name="3.1."></a>
 ## 3.1 Macroscopic planning World Model
 <a name="3.2."></a>